artnum/BizCuit-Bexio/APIBug.md

-# Bugs in bexio API
+# Bugs in bexio API or documentation

   * In the documentation, partial update are said to be done with PATCH verb.
   But when you use patch, you get a 404 error.
 If you replace PATH with POST,